zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 [Msdiv 1] (#msdiv1) {#msdiv1 .ref .msdiv} (1-1)

-[APZ 1.1] (#apz1 .1) {#apz1 .1 .ref .apz} "Is the world closed in a prince”
+[APZ 1.1] (#apz1 .1) {#apz1 .1 .ref .apz} "Is the world closed in a prince"
 (ii) The world is the hell world, the beast world, the prey world, the world of man, the divine The world, the mass world, the relics world, the institution world, this world, the prem world, the Brahm world, (iii) This world is the world of divine.
 Roundations are also called, overlapped.
-“Hello Ajithatha thus said” “Thus” is the verses joint. (iv) the verses matching.
+"Hello Ajithatha thus said" "Thus" is the verses joint. (iv) the verses matching.
 Filling verses.
 Fonts are evenly Application.
 The verses are silhouetted.
 This is the order of verses.
-“Hello Ajithathama” is His word is.
+"Hello Ajithathama" is His word is.
 Honor is the Word.
 Higher Name with Honors.
 Hello is this.
 Undefeated is the name of that Brahman.
 Similar impositions are a legislative name.
 Nirritant verses Having a say, is the same.

-[APZ 1.2] (#apz1 .2) {#apz1 .2 .ref .apz} "Is not the world in a princess”
+[APZ 1.2] (#apz1 .2) {#apz1 .2 .ref .apz} "Is not the world in a princess"
 Is the world not proclaiming, not shining, not bright, and not criticized, Do not know, do not go away.